Steve-Fenton/astro-accelerator/src/pages/about/themes.md

 The easiest way to build an alternate theme is to copy the accelerator to use a starting point.

-The only requirement is that you include the three layouts in your `theme-name/layouts` folder:
+The only requirement is that you include the standard layouts in your `theme-name/layouts` folder:

 1. Author.astro
 2. Default.astro